FelipeLRoll/prevencao-fraudes/readme.md

     ![resultado.png](screenshots/resultado.png "resultado.png")

  * ## Prediction
    The last step was to generate our model using **joblib** and then using the class *gerar_previsoes.py* to load a new dataset and make the predictions.
+You can see the predicted results in **previsao/previsoes.xlsx**

 # Dashboard [Fraud Detection](https://app.powerbi.com/reportEmbed?reportId=ba0459e9-5520-4b20-a76c-be442c03b13a&autoAuth=true&ctid=f310b526-e195-4805-a55e-67e28f2fefdb)